asyntai/typo3-ai-chatbot/README.md

 ## Installation

-1. Copy the extension folder to `/typo3conf/ext/asyntai_chatbot/`
+1. Copy the extension folder to `/typo3conf/ext/asyntai_chatbot/`  (must be named exactly like this, otherwise it will not work)
 2. Or install via Composer: `composer require asyntai/typo3-ai-chatbot`
 3. Activate the extension in TYPO3 Backend → Admin Tools → Extensions
 4. Navigate to Tools → Asyntai Chatbot